JetBrains/amper/docs/FAQ.md

 Our final language choice will be made based on the overall UX it provides.

-### Why is Gradle used as the build tool?
+### Why is Gradle used as the build engine?

-For now, the main focus of Amper is improving the build configuration experience and toolability.
-As a well-tested build engine, Gradle allowed us to start experimenting with the UX of the configuration very quickly.
+In the initial Amper prototype, our main focus is improving the build configuration user experience and toolability.
+Gradle, as a well-tested build engine, allowed us to start experimenting with the UX of the configuration very quickly.
 What’s more, smooth interoperability with Gradle allows for the use of Amper in existing projects, which is important if we want to get feedback from real-world use cases.

 ### Why not simply improve Gradle?

 We believe there is room to improve the project configuration experience and IDE support.
-That’s why we are [working with the Gradle team](https://blog.gradle.org/declarative-gradle) to improve Gradle support in our IDEs and Gradle itself as a primary Kotlin build tool.
-At the same time we are running Amper as a separate experiment and want to show you our design and get your feedback, as this will help us to decide which direction to take the design.
+With Amper we want to show you our design and get your feedback, as it will help us to decide which direction to take the design.

+At the same time, we are also [working with the Gradle team](https://blog.gradle.org/declarative-gradle) to improve Gradle support in our IDEs and Gradle itself.

 ### What about Gradle extensibility and plugins?

-Our current focus is improving the build tooling UX and IDE support for Kotlin and Kotlin Multiplatform.
+Our current focus is improving the user experience and IDE support for Kotlin and Kotlin Multiplatform.
 We aim to support most use cases out of the box.

-Since Gradle is used as a build tool, there’s full interoperability, as well as the option to use existing plugins and write custom tasks using Gradle.
+Since Gradle is used as a build engine in Amper prototype, there’s full interoperability.
+It's possible to use existing Gradle plugins and write custom tasks using Gradle.